MallaRaraju/MallaRaraju/README.md

 - 👋 Hi, I’m @MallaRaraju
-- 👀 I’m interested in coding
+- 👀 I’m interested in computervision, GAN's, Autoencoders & VAE's, Vit's and imageprocessing
-- 🌱 I’m currently learning deep learning
+- 📄 I,m providing my resume in this repo
-- 💞️ I’m looking to collaborate on Instagram
+- 🌱 I’m currently a fresher searching for a job
-- 📫 How to reach me @mallararaju
+- 📫 How to reach me raraju2001@gmail.com

 <!---
 MallaRaraju/MallaRaraju is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.